Data Types

 }

-To define recursive permissions, add another element to the pathPermissions array with "scope": "Grandchildren+" (see: PathPattern).
+To define recursive permissions, add another item to the pathPermissions array with "scope": "Grandchildren+" (see: PathPattern).

-For all path permissions, see: UploadJwt
+For all path permissions, see the BytescaleJwt.

 Was this section helpful?
 Yes No